Exning Primary School, Suffolk

 Hamish & Milo and the Suffolk Delivering Better Value Project

-To support effective delivery, Louise Carter (HLTA) was chosen to lead the intervention, with strong support from Ruth Clifford-Turner (SENCo), Katrina White (Co-SENCo), and Julie Manttan (TA).
-Staff attended the initial training together and successfully embedded the approach into the school’s wellbeing provision.
+To support effective delivery, Louise Carter (HLTA) was chosen to lead the intervention, with strong support from Ruth Clifford-Turner (SENCO), Katrina White (Co-SENCO), and Julie Manttan (TA).
+Staff attended the initial free training together and successfully embedded the approach into the school's wellbeing provision.

-The Hamish & Milo sessions have since become a core programme at Exning, supporting children’s social and emotional learning and helping them to thrive.
+The Hamish & Milo sessions have since become a core programme at Exning Primary School, supporting children's social and emotional learning and helping them to thrive.

 The programmes delivered so far include: